brendan887/pokemon-card-grader/READme.md

 The best validation accuracy achieved was 0.3093 with a corresponding train accuracy of 0.3876.

+### Where does your model fit in the fitting graph?

+Train Loss (blue line):

+- Consistently decreases over epochs, which means the model is learning on the training data.

+Validation Loss (orange line):

+- Decreases initially but starts to plateau and fluctuate, with a gap forming between the training and validation loss.

+This pattern suggests that the model might be slightly overfitting.
+The model is performing well on the training data (low training loss) but struggles to generalize as indicated by the validation loss not decreasing at the same rate or fluctuating.

+### What are the next models you are thinking of and why?

+We can't fully conclude which model improvements need to made here.
+However we can start to think about using pre-existing image models using transfer learning with ResNet or train a custom UNet from scratch.
+We can also include L1/L2 regularization to address overfitting, this could help our model generalize better.

 ### Conclusion

 The model accuracy indicates that it is only slightly better than random selection (there are 4 classes; random would be ~0.25).
 However, rather than improving the classification model itself, we propose further processing the dataset.
 Given the task of classification into different grades, the only pertinent information in a given image is the card itself.
 Looking at the preview of the data augmentation, we can see some issues: